korashy2018/foodics/README.md

 ## Description

 ---
-a system that has three main models
+a system that has three main modules

 - Product,
 - Ingredient,
 - Order
-- along with Stock management for both products and ingredients
+- A long with Stock management for both products and ingredients
 - All the unit measures are in grams and liters

+## System Features:

+---

+- The system groups the business models into domains with its business logic

+- In stock management system uses polymorphic relation to stock any type of modules that can be stocked

+- The System uses localized content to locales Arabic and English with arabic as default locale

+- The system uses **Laravel** v.10 and **PHP** v.8.1

 ### Steps to run the project